Jebrayam/systemsbiology/README.md

 # Systems Biology Simulator (SysBioSim)
 This project was developed in order to help people interested in learn about modeling of gene expression in cell populations.
-GenExpSim is an informatic tool (desktop application) created to learn or teach some topics about Systems Biology (Gene Expression).
+SysBioSim is an informatic tool (desktop application) created to learn or teach some topics about Systems Biology (Gene Expression).

 ## Introduction